 - Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

 - A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

 - A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;

 - An air gun or BB gun;

 - Ammunition;

 - A hand instrument designed to cut or stab another by being thrown;

+- A firearm silencer or suppressor;

 - A location-restricted knife;

 - A club:

-- A firearm;
+- A firearm:

 - A stun gun;

+- Knuckles;

 - A pocketknife or any other small knife;

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products; cigarettes; e-cigarettes; and any component, part, or accessory for an e-cigarette device;
+- Tobacco products, cigarettes, e-cigarettes, and any component, part, or accessory for an e-cigarette device;

 - Matches or a lighter;

-- A laser pointer for other than an approved use; or
+- A laser pointer, unless it is for an approved use; or

 - Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.

-For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses on page 22.
+For weapons and firearms, see DAEP-Placement and/or Expulsion for Certain Offenses.
 In many circumstances, possession of these items is punishable by mandatory expulsion under federal or state law.